51 cool things to know about Super Bowl LI

 31. For the young ones, this incident is also where we get the tongue-in-cheek term "wardrobe malfunction."

-32. Also, last time the Super Bowl was in Houston, the Patriots won...
+32. Also, the last time the Super Bowl was in Houston, the Patriots won...

 Superstitions and weird coincidences